Set conditional access policies

 No matter which method you use, the policies will be enforced on the Cloud PC End-user portal and the connection to the Cloud PC.

-1. Sign in to the Microsoft Intune admin center, select Endpoint Security > Conditional Access > New Policy.
+1. Sign in to the Microsoft Intune admin center, select Endpoint security > Conditional access > Create new policy.

 2. Provide a Name for your specific Conditional Access policy.

-6. In the Select pane, search for and select both the following apps:
+8. In the Select pane, search for and select the following apps based on the resources you are trying to protect:

-By choosing both of these apps, you make sure that the policy applies to the Cloud PC End-user portal and the connection to the Cloud PC.
-If you want to exclude apps, you must also choose both these apps.
+It's recommended to match conditional access policies between these apps.
+This ensures that the policy applies to the Cloud PC End-user portal, the connection to the Gateway and the Cloud PC for a consistent experience.
+If you want to exclude apps, you must also choose all of these apps.

 Note

-7. If you want to fine-tune your policy, under Access controls, choose 0 controls selected.
-Under Grant, choose the options that you want to apply to all objects assigned to this policy.
+9. If you want to fine-tune your policy, under Grant, choose 0 controls selected.

-8. If you want to test your policy first, under Enable Policy, set Report-only to Off.
+11. If you want to test your policy first, under Enable policy, select Report-only.
 If you set it to On, the policy will be applied as soon as you create it.

 You can see your list of active and inactive policies in the Policies view in the Conditional Access UI.